RESIDENCIES

 Giordano Bruno (2)

-In other ways, one often wants to grant the artifact the authority of a symbolic entity, of a talisman to be opposed to chaos and the unfathomable so that it can be useful in deterring the mystery coupled with the time of present and future existence, acting as an ideal optical device that tries to open a gap of vision through refraction – understood as the breaking, according to the etymology of the term – of the indecipherable.
+In other ways, one often wants to grant the artifact the authority of a symbolic entity, of a talisman that can deter the mystery coupled with present and future existence.
+The object acts as an ideal optical device that tries to open a gap of vision through refraction – understood as the breaking – of the indecipherable.

 What characters can these objects have?